inferno-framework/davinci-dtr-test-kit/README.md

 - loaded with [patient pat015](https://github.com/inferno-framework/inferno-reference-server/blob/main/resources/dtr_bundle_patient_pat015.json)
 - accepting bearer token `SAMPLE_TOKEN` for read access.

+This same DTR-specific patient file in the Inferno Reference Server can be used to demonstrate the DTR Light EHR suite capabilities in the absence of a DTR Light EHR implementation.

 ### Simulation Server Configuration For Local Test Kit Execution

 The test kit can be configured to point to either a local instance of the reference server or to a public instance.
-The location of the The following are valid configuration approaches:
+The location of the following are valid configuration approaches:

 1. Point to a public instance of the Inferno reference server at either `https://inferno.healthit.gov/reference-server/r4/` or